-2. The genetic testing results have a reasonable potential to be useful in the clinical management or preventive surveillance strategies of the child; and

-3. The parents or legal guardians have participated in genetic counseling with a licensed or certified genetic counselor; Medical Geneticist, Pediatric Neurologist or Developmental Pediatrician who are involved in the child's care.
+- 2. Fragile X (FMR1) gene analysis (unless clinically contraindicated) is negative; and - 3.
+The genetic testing results have a reasonable potential to be useful in the clinical management or preventive surveillance strategies of the child; and - 4.
+The parents or legal guardians have participated in in-person genetic counseling with a licensed or certified genetic counselor; Medical Geneticist, Pediatric Neurologist or Developmental Pediatrician who are involved in the child's care.